Python Lesson 7: Pandas

 frame_1= pd.DataFrame(np.random.randint(0,4,size=(5,4)), columns=["S1", "S2", "S3","S4"]) frame_2= pd.DataFrame(np.random.randint(0,6,size=(6,4)), columns=["K1", "K2", "K3","K4"]) # print(frame_1) print(frame_2) # pd.merge(frame_1, frame_2, left_on = "S3", right_on = "K3")

-By default an inner merge is performed and the intersection of the key set is used.
-Therefore the common elements in the columns indicated are selected and with the the accompanying elements from other columns.
+with the the accompanying elements from other columns.
 The default behavior can be changed using the left, right, or outer options

 pd.merge(frame_1, frame_2, left_on = "S3", right_on = "K3", how="outer")